-For those interested in the determining the strategic threat posed by North Korea, it is essential to know just how powerful the nuclear weapons are that they have developed.
-So far since their nuclear test program began, they have carried out a total of 6 underground tests.
-All conducted between 2006 and 2017 at their primary test site in Punggye-ri.
+For those interested in determining the strategic threat posed by North Korea, it is essential to know just how powerful the nuclear weapons are that they have developed.
+So far since their nuclear test program started, they have carried out a total of 6 underground tests.
+All conducted between 2006 and 2017 at their primary test site in Purgye-ri.

 It is well to note then that there is a definite correspondence between the strength of a given seismic signature, and the yield of a nuclear weapon as would be required to produce it.
 To be sure, from the multitude of tests conducted over the years by the various nuclear powers, a whole series of equations have been developed linking seismic signatures to nuclear yields.

 Herein one may consider then the seismic signatures of all 6 nuclear tests so far conducted by North Korea, as sourced from the official USGS website ( US Geological Survey ):

 4.3 - Nuclear Explosion: 2006-10-09 01:35:28 ( UTC )

 4.7 - Nuclear Explosion: 2009-05-25 00:54:43 ( UTC )